continuumNought/DatathonFall2024/README.md

 working directory.
 The jpeg files are the graphs for the years indicated in their titles.
 The data used to generate these graphs is in `County_Pesticide.csv`.

+### Problem 2
+Just run the jupyter notebooks and follow the instructions, providing the data at each step.

+### Problem 3
+TBD